-How permanent is the call to the mission field?
+How permanent is a missionary’s calling to the mission field?
 Once called, always called?

 I suppose it depends on what you mean.
 It’s a common sentiment, especially among the young and zealous, that missionary work is a lifelong calling.